wgmyers/chordbook/README.md

 Data is stored in JSON format.

-There are two 'objects' - these becoke 'Book' and 'Tune' objects internally as follows.
+There are two 'objects' - these become 'Book' and 'Tune' objects internally as follows.

 Book contains: